Merck Manual

 Chest x-ray is done and is typically abnormal, but findings are not specific enough to differentiate between the various types.

 HRCT, which distinguishes airspace from interstitial disease, is the most useful test and is always done.
-It provides assessment of the potential etiology, extent, and distribution of disease, and is more likely to detect underlying or coexisting disease (eg, occult mediastinal adenopathy, cancer, emphysema).
+It provides assessment of the potential etiology, extent, and distribution of disease and is more likely to detect underlying or coexisting disease (eg, occult mediastinal adenopathy, cancer, emphysema).
 HRCT should be done with the patient supine and prone and should include dynamic expiratory imaging to accentuate evidence of small airway involvement.

 Surgical lung biopsy is needed to confirm the diagnosis when the history and HRCT are nondiagnostic.
-Biopsy of multiple sites with a video-assisted thoracoscopic surgery (VATS) procedure is preferred.
+Biopsy of multiple sites with video-assisted thoracoscopic surgery (VATS) procedure is preferred.

 Treatment of Idiopathic Interstitial Pneumonias